TuneHive/ML-TuneHive/README.md

 1. To train the model to output relatively same results, we need to download the csv dataset in the notebook
 2. Preprocess the csv dataset to tensorflow dataset using the `create_session_dataset_tensor` method
-3. Run the definition of GRU4REC class, and function used in training and evaluation
+3. Run the definition of `GRU4REC` class, and function used in training and evaluation
 4. Train the model.
-Because the data used here is small, the training process would not take a long time
+Because the data used here is small, the training process would not take a long time.
+It's advised to use the `train_gru4rec_with_strategy` to speed up the training process
-5. used the compute_recall_at_k function to calculate the Recall@k of the model.
+5. used the `compute_recall_at_k` function to calculate the Recall@k of the model.
-6. plot the training loss history using the plot_traning_history function
+6. plot the training loss history using the `plot_traning_history` function
 7. Save and load model using the code given at the end of notebook section